The EVO can be configured to work with directory services such as LDAP and Active Directory.

 User permission can then be managed individually or according to groups at the NAS & Project Sharing page.

 It is also possible to maintain a whitelist of AD groups, if you prefer to only import a selection of users, rather than the complete directory.
 This can save system resources and make user management easier.
-Contact us if you'd like to configure a whitelist for groups.

 We currently provide out-of-the-box support for up to 350000 AD users.
 If you need more, please contact our support team.